July 10, 2020

 AC chargers require the vehicle's internal on-board charger to convert from AC to DC.
 DC charging stations feed DC directly into the battery.

-When planning to buy a charger for your electric car, it’s helpful to understand the maximum charging speed of your vehicle.
-You can safely install an EV charger with a higher power rating than your car supports, but you won’t access the full potential of the charger's speed (until you potentially upgrade your EV in the future).
+When planning on buying a home charger for your electric car, it’s helpful to review the maximum onboard AC charging speed of your vehicle.
+You can safely install an EV charger with a higher power rating than your car supports, but you won’t access the full potential of the charger's speed (unless you upgrade your EV in the future).

-The table below provides a guide to charging times.
+The table below provides a guide to charging times with estimated km / hour of charging.
 The larger the EV's battery size and the slower the charger, the longer it will take to reach a full charge.

 Type Of Charger Speed Range Added Per Hour Charging Time